 Congresswoman Susan W. Brooks represents the 5th District of Indiana, which spans eight diverse counties throughout the central part of the Hoosier State.
-As a new member of Congress, she currently serves on the Education and the Workforce, Homeland Security and Ethics Committees.
-The Congresswoman also chairs the Committee on Homeland Security Subcommittee on Emergency Preparedness, Response and Communications.
-In May of 2014, she was also named to the Select Committee on the Events Surrounding the 2012 Terrorist Attack in Benghazi.
+She currently serves on the House Energy and Commerce Committee, the House Ethics Committee and the Select Committee on the Events Surrounding the 2012 Terrorist Attack in Benghazi.

 Her strong background in both the public and private sectors includes experience as a proven difference maker in areas such as public safety, homeland security, counter-terrorism and economic development.